 Effects on Bone.
-Bones are constantly in a process of remodeling, maintaining a balance between bone destruction and formation.
-In strong and healthy bones, osteoclasts and osteoblasts work together in a continuous well-balanced process called "bone remodeling" (the process of reabsorption of old bone and formation of new bone).
-Osteoclasts are cells responsible for reabsorbing old bone.
-Osteoblasts are cells that create new bone.
+Normally, bones are constantly remodeling, maintaining a balance between bone destruction and formation.
+In strong and healthy bones, osteoclasts (bone-destroying cells) and osteoblasts (bone-building cells) work together in the continuous well-balanced process called "bone remodeling" (the process of reabsorption of old bone and formation of new bone).
 This process becomes unbalanced in patients with myeloma.
-Myeloma cells release chemicals that cause an imbalance, with greater bone destruction and less new bone formation.
+Myeloma cells release substances that cause an imbalance, with greater bone destruction and less new bone formation.
 This may result in bone thinning (osteoporosis) or holes in the bones (lytic lesions).
-Bones may break easily from activities as simple as coughing.
+Without treatment, bones with larger lesions may break easily from activities as simple as coughing.
 The pain is usually constant and made worse by movement.
-Bone lesions are present in about 80 percent of myeloma patients, most commonly in the ribs, back and pelvis, but could affect any bone.
+Bone lesions are present in about 80 percent of myeloma patients, most commonly in the skull, collarbone, ribs, back and pelvis, but any bone may be affected.
 Bone lesions are not usually found in joints.

 When more bone destruction than bone formation occurs, calcium may be released into the blood.
-If the level becomes too high, patients may experience symptoms such as confusion, increased blood pressure, nausea/vomiting, constipation and excessive thirst.
+If the level becomes too high, patients may experience symptoms such as confusion, elevated blood pressure, nausea and/or vomiting, constipation and excessive thirst.

 Effects on Blood and Bone Marrow.
-When myeloma cells crowd out the normal bone marrow cells, the decrease in the number of red blood cells or hemoglobin concentration causes anemia, which is characterized by fatigue and/or a pale complexion.
+The bone marrow normally produces blood cells that circulate through the body, such as red blood cells that carry oxygen, white blood cells that fight infection, or platelets that help prevent bleeding.
+Myeloma cells crowd out the normal bone marrow cells and accumulate in an uncontrolled manner in the bone marrow (see Figure 1).
+This results in lower-than-normal numbers of healthy blood cells.
+A decrease in the number of red blood cells or hemoglobin concentration is called "anemia," and can cause fatique and/or a pale complexion.
 Anemia occurs in approximately 75 percent of myeloma patients.
 The number of white blood cells may also be decreased, resulting in recurrent infections, most commonly of the urinary or respiratory tract.
-The number of platelets (cell fragments that help the blood to clot) is sometimes also low, resulting in easy bruising or bleeding.
-Myeloma cells accumulate in an uncontrolled manner and form tumors in the marrow (see Figure 1 on page 5).
+The number of platelets is sometimes also low, resulting in easy bruising or bleeding.